-- Priority Schools must be funded with SIG grants (already) in place or with \$50,000 to \$2 million dollars per year per school for the next three years from funds leveraged from dollars currently required under ESEA section 1116 (b)(10).
+- 1. Priority Schools must be funded with SIG grants (already) in place or with \$50,000 to \$2 million dollars per year per school for the next three years from funds leveraged from dollars currently required under ESEA section 1116 (b)(10).
 These funds must be sufficient to implement the Turnaround plans designed to address the needs identified by the school and LEA. - 2.
 Focus Schools will receive a differentiated amount of the 1003(a) funding based on their completion of an approved application.
 This process is currently in use and has proven a valid vehicle for delivery of targeted funds.
-LEAs and schools must cite needs assessments that document that the needs that will be addressed with these funds are the ones that are contributing to the achievement gaps in the school. - a.
-Maryland will follow the implementation of strategies identified by the LEA and the progress of the Focus Schools in the 2012-2013 school year.
-Should progress towards improvement not be made with the Focus Schools in the first year, MSDE will require the LEA to set aside some amount of funds (could be \$50,000 per school) in the 2013-2014 school year to support instructional strategies for each of the Focus Schools. - 3.
-Other low-performing Title I schools will receive the balance of 1003(a) funds upon completion of the application that specifies the particular needs of the school and approval by MSDE teams of specialists.
+LEAs and schools must cite needs assessments that document that the needs that will be addressed with these funds are the ones that are contributing to the achievement gaps in the school. - 3.
+LEAS with other low-performing Title I schools (Approaching Targets schools) will receive the balance of 1003(a) funds upon completion of the application that specifies the particular needs of the school and approval by MSDE teams of specialists.
 The schools will be encouraged to use their own Title I, Part A funding for staff development to address these needs as well.